drogue-iot/blog.drogue.io/content/2021-04-16-drg-guided-tour/index.md

     drg update device coffee-machine --app=house

-I am starting to get annoyed by the `--app` argument ?
+I am starting to get annoyed by the `--app` argument...
 It's uneedlessly repetitive.
 Let's pull it from the environment:

     export DRG_APP=house
     drg create device fridge

 The app setting is now pulled from the env variable.
 Less keystrokes !
+Yay !
-Yay ! and it can also be pulled from the context, that leads nicely into the configuration section, see below.
+It can also be pulled from the context, that leads nicely into the configuration section, see below.

 ## Contexts and configuration file